Agoric/dapp-oracle/README.md

 If you have a jobId that returns a numeric string as the price of a unit of your input issuer, you can create a price authority from it using the Flux Notifier.

+There are some different ways to follow these instructions:

-If you're not testing the Chainlink instructions, you don't need to do anything special for `PRIVILEGED-NODE` versus `ORACLE-NODE`.
-If you are testing the Chainlink instructions, when you see `PRIVILEGED-NODE` use `--hostport=127.0.0.1:7999`, and when you see `ORACLE-NODE`, use one of `--hostport=127.0.0.1:689<N>` (like `--hostport=127.0.0.1:6891`).
+- Just running locally: you don't need to do anything special for `PRIVILEGED-NODE` versus `ORACLE-NODE`.
+- Testing Chainlink: when you see `PRIVILEGED-NODE` use `--hostport=127.0.0.1:7999`, and when you see `ORACLE-NODE`, use one of `--hostport=127.0.0.1:689<N>` (like `--hostport=127.0.0.1:6891`)
+- Deploying on-chain before Mainnet 3: you must use governance instead of a `PRIVILEGED-NODE`.
+Follow the steps in [README-gov.md](README-gov.md).

 1. Create a public price authority based on an aggregator on the `PRIVILEGED-NODE`, and send invitations to the `ORACLE-NODE`s